 Download instructions for the full cleanse

-Learn more about how to modify these general tips for your dosha by joining our Seasonal Cleanse with Ayurveda and Yoga programme, a two-week programme available to all EkhartYoga members with talks on Ayurveda, a 5 day cleanse and 7 yoga classes tailored to your dosha.
+Learn more about how to modify these general tips for your dosha by joining our Seasonal Cleanse with Ayurveda and Yoga program, a two-week program available to all EkhartYoga members with talks on Ayurveda, a 5 day cleanse and 7 yoga classes tailored to your dosha.
 Includes a downloadable pdf with full instructions for the 5 day cleanse with modifications for your dosha and the season, a grocery list and cleanse recipes.